-[Note: The school board is required by Minnesota Statutes section 123B.49, Subd.
-4, to take charge of and control over all extracurricular activities, including all money received for such activities.]

 C. Non-Student Activities

 In overseeing student activity accounts under this policy, the school board shall not maintain or account for funds generated by non-students including, but not limited to, convenience funds of staff members, booster club funds, parent-teacher organization or association funds, or funds donated to the school district for specified purposes other than student activities.